Curry chicken (not chicken curry!) is a favorite in T&T. It is made with seasoned, bone-in chicken pieces and curry powder, seasonings and pepper.

 Season the chicken

-To a large pot on medium heat, add oil and allow to heat up.
+Step 6: Place a heavy bottomed pot on medium heat.
+Add oil and allow to heat up.

-Next, add in chopped onions and pepper.
-Stir and sauté for a couple minutes before grating in garlic and ginger.
+Step 7: When the oil is nice and hot, add the chopped onions and pepper.
+Sauté for a couple of minutes before grating in the garlic and ginger.
 Stir again and allow to cook for a minute or two.
+This should take about 5 minutes in total.

 Cook the curry

-Add the dry curry powder to the oil.
-If it’s too dry you can add a little more oil.
+Step 8: Add dry curry powder to the oil.
+If the powder soaks up all of the oil, you can add a little more oil.

 Add the seasoned chicken